ilhamdirga/person-detector-flask/readme.md

-# Simple Restful API for person detector
+# Simple Restful API for person detector with flask-restful